3 Myths About Content Marketing

 A unicorn. ~Alexis

-Content Marketing is the CREATIVE activation of a STRATEGY and PLAN that requires FUEL.
+Content Marketing is the CREATIVE activation of a STRATEGY and PLAN that runs on this FUEL.

-And the best Content Marketing begins and ends with CREATIVITY.
+And the best Content Marketing balances CREATIVITY with ANALYTICS.

-I’ll also flag that much like creativity is measured in various ways, content marketing has various measurement frameworks, too.
-We’ll address appropriate content measurement frameworks another day but suffice it to say that there is not a one-size-fits-all approach or one right way to measure the real value of content.
+Much like creativity is measured in various ways, content marketing has different measurement frameworks, too.
+We’ll address appropriate content measurement frameworks another day but suffice it to say that there is not a one-size-fits-all approach.
 (Stay tuned for a future post in our Content Marketing series on How to Measure Content Marketing.)

-Alright, so back to the topic du jour: myths.
-Whether you work in marketing, are a content marketer yourself or simply appreciate the art of content marketing, these myths are for you.
-Please add your comments below and by all means, let’s add to this “Myth List” together, shall we?!?
+Alright, let’s talk about content marketing myths.
+Whether you work in marketing, consider yourself a content marketer or simply appreciate the art of content creation, these myths are for you.
+Please add your comments below so we can build on this “Myth List:”

 Myth #1.
 Content Marketing is easy to do.
 Riiiiiight. 😊